 If you think that your child may have a special educational need then please let us know.
 We are here to listen and to help.
 Where possible, you should speak with your child's teacher in the first instance.
-After discussion with other staff, a meeting with the Special Educational Needs and Disability Co-ordinator (SENDCo) and /or the Head Teacher may be arranged.
+After discussion with other staff, a meeting with the Special Educational Needs and Disability Co-ordinator (SENDCo) and /or either the Head of School or Executive Head Teacher may be arranged.
 Following these meetings, steps will be taken to address any concerns you may have about your child.